 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-Sonbokli, Aria-body, 404 Keylogger and ProstoStealer are a few examples of other malicious programs, designed to steal information.
-While the exact functionalities/features of these programs differ, as does the modus operandi of the individuals using them - the end-goal is the same, to generate revenue to the cyber criminals behind them.
-Regardless of how malware operates or what it targets, such infections necessitate immediate removal - to ensure device and user safety.
+Sonbokli, Aria-body, 404 Keylogger and ProstoStealer are some examples of other malicious programs designed to steal information.
+While the exact functionalities/features of these programs differ, as does the modus operandi of the individuals using them, the purpose is identical: to generate revenue for the cyber criminals responsible.
+Regardless of how malware operates or what it targets, these infections necessitate immediate removal to ensure device and user safety.

 How did MassLogger infiltrate my computer?

-It is strongly advised against opening suspicious and/or irrelevant emails, especially any attachments or links found in them - as that can result in a high-risk infection.
+You are strongly advised against opening suspicious and/or irrelevant emails, especially those with any attachments or links found in them, as this can result in high-risk infection.
 All downloads must be done from official and verified sources.
-It is just as important to activate and update products with tools/functions provided by genuine developers, as opposed to with malware-proliferating illegal activation ("cracking") tools and third party updaters.
-To protect device and user safety, it is paramount to have a dependable anti-virus/anti-spyware suite installed.
-Furthermore, this software must be kept updated, used to run regular system scans and to remove detected threats and issues.
+It is also important to activate and update products with tools/functions provided by genuine developers, as opposed to illegal activation ("cracking") tools and third party updaters (they often spread malware).
+To protect device and user safety, it is paramount to have a reputable anti-virus/anti-spyware suite installed.
+Furthermore, this software must be kept updated, used to run regular system scans, and to remove detected threats and issues.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Screenshot of MassLogger's process on Windows Task Manager ("NwjHbAE"):
+Screenshot of MassLogger process on Windows Task Manager ("NwjHbAE"):